MileHacker Logo

 Lively street parties, music, and traditions for St. John's Day.

-Traditional fair with agricultural exhibits and local products.
+Traditional fair with agricultural exhibits and products from the area.

 • Natal Bracarense (Christmas)

-Festive season with markets, lights, and cultural performances.
+Festive season with markets, lights, and artistic performances.

 Important Weather Notes